SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

 ### Network area
 Devices in the network area usually include internal network core switches, external network core switches, internal network access switches, and external network access switches.
 If the scale of the server node is small and capacity expansion is not considered for the time being, only internal / external network access switches can be used.
-- Intranet core switch : Two 40GE layer - 3 switches are stacked as a group of intranet cores to carry the aggregation and management of intranet access switches;
+- Intranet core switch: Two 40GE layer - 3 switches are stacked as a group of intranet cores to carry the aggregation and management of intranet access switches;
-- External network core switch : Two sets of 10G layer-3 switches are stacked as a group of external network cores, which are used to carry the aggregation and management of external network access switches;
+- External network core switch: Two sets of 10G layer-3 switches are stacked as a group of external network cores, which are used to carry the aggregation and management of external network access switches;
-- Intranet access switch : 2 sets of 10 Gigabit switches are stacked as a group of intranet access, which is used to carry 45 servers for intranet access;
+- Intranet access switch: 2 sets of 10 Gigabit switches are stacked as a group of intranet access, which is used to carry 45 servers for intranet access;
-- External network access switch : two Gigabit switches stacked as a group of external network access, used to carry 45 servers for external network access;
+- External network access switch: two Gigabit switches stacked as a group of external network access, used to carry 45 servers for external network access;
 - Except for the Internet connection, the network is a large two-layer environment, using the LLDP protocol to obtain network topology information, and all network access is port aggregation to ensure high availability; at the same time, broadcast messages through the control interface Traffic, suppress network broadcast storm;
 - Interconnection modes such as Layer 2 aggregation, Layer 3 aggregation, L3 ECMP, and L3 A/S can be used between the core switch of the external network and the Internet, and support serial or bypass firewalls, IDS, IPS, and anti- DDOS, etc. safety equipment;
 - functions provided by the cloud platform are implemented in a software- defined manner, and the physical switch is only used as a network traffic forwarding device, that is, only some general capabilities of the switch are used, such as stacking, Vlan, Trunk, LACP and IPV6 etc., without using SDN switch to realize the communication of the virtual network.